bclins/bclins.github.io/fall24/math121/notes.md

 </table>
 </center>

 When you do a two sample t-test (or a 2-sample t-confidence interval), there is a complicated formula for the right degrees of freedom.
+But an easy safe approximation is this:
+$$dF = \min(n_1, n_2) - 1$$
-But an easy rule of thumb is this: *use the smaller sample size minus 1 as the degrees of freedom*.
-Here is a quick summary of the numbers we need to calculate the t-value.
+in other words, *use the smaller sample size minus 1 as the degrees of freedom*.

+Here is a quick summary of the numbers we need to calculate the t-value for the example with men & women talking.

 <!--
 <center>